cubistcastle/static-site-generators/README.md

       $ sudo cabal update
       $ sudo cabal install hakyll

-Sadly this installation failed, and haskell is too alien to me to debug further.
+Sadly the installation, via `cabal install ..` failed and haskell is too alien to me to debug further.
 I suspect this will get better for the Wheezy release of Debian [as native packages ara available](http://packages.debian.org/search?keywords=hakyll).

 Steve-Rating: 1/5.
 I suspect this tool would score 4/5 if it were installable by myself.